1j01/jspaint/README.md

 And we want to undo more than three actions.
 We can't just keep using the old paint.

-So that's why I'm making jspaint.
+So that's why I'm making JS Paint.
 I want to bring good old paint into the modern era.
 Also, it's totally retro.
 There might be themes later, though.
 What was this section titled?
-Oh, um yeah I'm doing that too.
+Oh, um yeah I'm doing that too, I guess.

 ## Extended Editing

-I want to make jspaint to be able to edit...
+I want to make JS Paint to be able to edit...

 * Transparent PNGs (the main thing that's lacking in old ms paint) - This works!
 * Animated GIFs (yes, that entails a fully featured (but simple) animation editor) - You can currently only make GIFs of the document history with <kbd>Ctrl+Shift+G</kbd>